 About

 Hi!
 I’m Adam, a Bayesian statistician and data scientist.
-I like working on high impact problems with sparse, noisy, biased, or hard won data, where careful statistical thinking matters.
+I like working on impactful problems where careful statistical thinking matters.
+If you’d like to collaborate or just chat, get in touch.

 Background